 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-We're used to working with all tiers of credit scores.
+Getting your credit in order is the first step in buying a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-How do you get a better score?
+You want a better score, but how do you get it?
 Improving your FICO score takes time.
-It can be hard to make a significant stride change in your number with quick fixes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
+It can be difficult to make a significant change in your number with small changes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+Here are some ways you can improve your credit score:

-- Correct your credit report.
-If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Ensure that your credit history is correct.
+If you find incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at an even balance than to have the most of your debt sitting on a single card.
+But, you don't want to have one card that is at the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have the bulk of your debt sitting on one card.

-- Apply for gas cards or chain store credit.
-For those who have no credit or below average credit, store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and have a solid payment history, which will raise your FICO score.
-You should always beware of carrying a high balance for too long because these types of cards usually have a surprisingly high interest rate.
+- Apply for gas station cards or chain store credit.
+For those who have non-existent credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and stay on top of your payments, which will raise your credit.
+You should always beware of charging a large balance for more than a couple of billing cycles because these types of cards traditionally have a larger interest rate.

-- Don't let your cards get dusty.
+- Keep your cards in rotation.
 Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
-But, make sure you pay them off in no more than two or three payments.
+But, be sure to pay them off in one or two payments.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Sand & Sea Realty, the loan application process is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the ways you can improve your credit score, you're one step closer to becoming a homeowner.
+Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
+With the help of Sand & Sea Realty, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.

 Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.